 Engulfed by waterfalls of fog

 Then it came pouring over the edges of the ridge where I was standing.
 There were waterfalls of fog flowing over the rocks all around me.
 I’ve never seen anything like it.
 It was incredibly beautiful.
 I just stood there for well over an hour, utterly mesmerized, as I watched it all unfold from my clear and lofty viewpoint above.
-Until it was finally swallowed by the fog as well.
+Until it was finally swallowed up by the fog as well.

 Spectacular waterfalls of fog pouring over the cliffs.

 I wish I’d taken a video of it too!
 It might have become viral like this one 😉 What I witnessed was definitely that kind of spectacular stuff.
 But I just didn’t think of it in that moment.
-I was too excited, bumbling around from one ridge to another, focussed on taking photo’s…
+I was too excited, jumping around from one ridge to another, focussed on capturing this otherworldly beauty in photo’s…

 Flowing over the ridge into Herjólfsdal.

 I had to find my way off the mountain through the thick of it… But I didn’t mind.
 I know this track very well, and I was so exhilerated to have witnessed such a magical sight!
-Being at the right place at the right moment when it accidently happened.
+Being in the right place at the right moment when it accidently happened.

 I have got to see another one! & get a video next time.
 Now there’s yet another thing I need to hunt… 😉